sftcd/tinfoil/README.md

 obsolete 2804, and are thus attempting an end-run around IETF processes.

-- This draft aims to provide wiretapping only "within" enterprise networks, but there is no way (and cannot be a way) to constrain the use of this scheme to such networks.
+- This draft aims/claims to enable wiretapping only "within" enterprise networks, but there is no way (and cannot be a way) to constrain the use of this scheme to such networks.
 Figure 3 of the draft clearly describes a generic